Businesses encouraged to become hate crime aware during National Hate Crime Awareness Week

-Police and Crime Commissioner Michael Lane is urging businesses of any size to become hate crime aware during this year’s National Hate Crime Awareness Week.
+The Police and Crime Commissioner is urging businesses of any size to become hate crime aware during this year’s National Hate Crime Awareness Week.

-Together with the Safer North Hampshire Partnership and Enterprise Rent-a-Car Ltd he has launched a new guide for businesses and organisations on how to support managers and employees in dealing with hate crime in the workplace.
+Together with the Safer North Hampshire Partnership and Enterprise Rent-a-Car Ltd the PCC has launched a new guide for businesses and organisations on how to support managers and employees in dealing with hate crime in the workplace.

 The guide was presented at a lunch and learn training session for site managers and staff at Berkeley St Edward’s Hartland Village Site in Fleet to raise awareness on what constitutes a hate crime and how to report it.
 Site managers will now be incorporating this information into their inductions and health and safety talks to help challenge perceptions, raise awareness and improve understanding for staff and contractors on site.